NASA scraps all-female spacewalk because spacesuit in wrong size

 Koch will now go out on a spacewalk with Hague on March 29 while McClain is tentatively scheduled to perform her next spacewalk — the third in this series — on April 8 with Canadian astronaut David Saint-Jacques.

-Neither Koch nor McClain commented on the change of plans on their Twitter accounts, which astronauts frequently use to post updates from the International Space Station (ISS).
+Neither Koch nor McClain commented on the change of plans on their Twitter accounts, which astronauts frequently use to post updates from the space station.

-The announcement caused a stir on social media with many questioning why NASA doesn't have enough spacesuits that fit women on the ISS.
+The announcement caused a stir on social media with many questioning why NASA does not have enough spacesuits that fit women on the space station.

 "Gotta love the irony that because women have never spacewalked together before there aren't enough suits so the spacewalk can't happen," one Twitter user said.
 "What a joke."